Why Is WordPress So Hard To Use

 So if you’re going to use WordPress only for your blog, you’ll be fine.
 But for other types of websites, you might have to noindex categories to preserve the overall SEO of the website.

-Many users make a mistake with the WordPress structure and use multiple categories with no tags and vice-versa, which results in difficult navigation.
+Many users make a mistakes with the WordPress structure and use multiple categories with no tags and vice-versa, which results in difficult navigation.

 Note: Categories allow you to group blog posts based on the topics, while you can use tags to describe posts in detail.
 Both categories and tags are a part of default taxonomies, which is a way to organize content on WordPress.